OpenEvalProject/evals/manuscripts/elife-60895/v1/manuscript.md

 Complete fitting results to model 5e-H are displayed in Figure 4, Figure 4—figure supplements 3 and 4; Supplementary file 1 - tables 3, 5 and 8.
 Complete fitting results to model 5e-O are displayed in Figure 4—figure supplements 2, 3 and 4, Supplementary file 1 - tables 4, 6 and 9.
 The confidence intervals for rate values obtained by the kinetic fits were calculated by the KinTek software using their in-built fitspace quality-of-fit assessment algorithm (Johnson et al., 2009b) that examines confidence contours at a constant χ2 value of 0.833 for each rate parameter (Supplementary file 1 - table 7).

-## Calculations of the transition-state energy barrier
+### Calculations of the transition-state energy barrier

 Transition-state theory was used to calculate the energy barrier between the conformational state ensembles of different HemK constructs.
+The kon and rates of conformational fluctuations between states that were obtained from the kinetic modeling were used to solve for the transition state (ΔG‡) energy barrier between the states (Fersht et al., 1999; Baryshnikova et al., 2005)

+$$
+ k_{on}=k_{B}\frac{T}{h}κ ⋅exp(\frac{−ΔG_{‡−D}}{RT}),
+$$

-The kon and rates of conformational fluctuations between states that were obtained from the kinetic modeling were used to solve for the transition state (ΔG‡) energy barrier between the states (Fersht et al., 1999; Baryshnikova et al., 2005)(2) kon=kBThκ ⋅exp(−ΔG‡−DRT),where R is the gas constant 8.3145 J mol⁻¹; T is temperature (295°K); κ is transmission coefficient (approximated to 1.0 in transition-state theory; Fersht et al., 1999); kB is Boltzmann’s constant 1.38 ×10−23 J K⁻¹; and h is Planck‘s constant 6.6 ×10−34 m2 kg s⁻¹.
+where R is the gas constant 8.3145 J mol⁻¹; T is temperature (295°K); κ is transmission coefficient (approximated to 1.0 in transition-state theory; Fersht et al., 1999); kB is Boltzmann’s constant 1.38 ×10−23 J K⁻¹; and h is Planck‘s constant 6.6 ×10−34 m2 kg s⁻¹.